pathoplexus/pathoplexus/DEPLOYMENT_PROCEDURE.md

 Once you have new release candidate you can point the production server at it by changing the head_sha in the `production` folder in https://github.com/pathoplexus/loculus_deployments/tree/main/deploy .

-The appropriate way to do this is with the GitHub action in the `loculus_deployments` repository which will copy the SHA from staging to production, creating a PR: https://github.com/pathoplexus/loculus_deployments/actions
+The appropriate way to do this is with the GitHub action "Create PR to Promote Staging to Production" in the `loculus_deployments` repository which will copy the SHA from staging to production, creating a PR: https://github.com/pathoplexus/loculus_deployments/actions

 After merging, the changes will be reflected at http://production.pathoplexus.org .
 You should check ArgoCD to monitor the health of the application.